-The primary purpose for grout under machine baseplates is to reduce vibration and maintain structural integrity with the foundation for as long as the machine is operable.
-Selecting the right grout material and using the correct placement technique is critical to machine alignment, integrity and longevity.
+The primary purpose of grout under machine baseplates is to reduce vibration and maintain structural integrity with the foundation for as long as the machine is operable.
+Selecting the right grout material and using the correct placement technique is critical to machine alignment, integrity, and longevity.

 Anchor bolts must be grouted in before filling the gap between the foundation and machine baseplate.
 Proper surface preparation achieving a minimum ¼” amplitude surface profile by chipping or aggressive abrasive grit blasting and removing any primer or coating from the base plate prior to the installation of baseplate grout ensures a mechanical bond.
 Proper mixing, temperature or pot life of the grout during installation depends on the qualifications of the contractor for all grout placement.
 Tapered excess grout beyond the perimeter of the plate is more cosmetic to allow liquid runoff and prevent tripping while beveled edging prevents chipping off of grout edges.

 Some additional considerations for every application:

 Providing base plate grouting services with excellent customer service is a specialty of ours at Epoxy Design Systems.
 We provide domestic and international services to help as many people as possible with their concrete repair and restoration needs.
 Give us a call today at 713-461-8733 or contact us online for a consultation.